-Candidates for admission to the M.Sc.
-(Ag. / Hort.) and M.B.A.
-(Agri- Business Management) programme should satisfy the following requirements.
+Candidates for admission to the M.Sc.(Ag./Hort.) and M.B.A.(Agri-Business Management) programme should satisfy the following requirements.

 6.1.
 Candidates seeking admission to the M.Sc.
-(Ag. /Hort.) and M.B.A.
-(Agri-Business Management) Degree programme should have completed any one of the following four-year degree programmes from Faculty of Agriculture, Annamalai University or Universities/colleges accredited with ICAR, New Delhi
+(Ag./Hort.) and M.B.A.(Agri-Business Management) Degree programme should have completed any one of the following four year degree programmes from Faculty of Agriculture, Annamalai University or Universities/colleges accredited with ICAR, New Delhi.

 Program of study Eligibility M.Sc.
 (Ag.)
 Agronomy B.Sc.
-(Hons) Agriculture/ B.Sc.
-(Ag.) courses of four years duration.
+(Hons) Agriculture/ B.Sc.(Ag.) courses of four years duration.
 M.Sc.
 (Ag.)
 Entomology, M.Sc.
 (Ag.)
 Genetics and B.Sc.
-(Hons) Agriculture / Plant Breeding, M.Sc.
+(Hons) Agriculture / B.Sc.
+M.Sc.
 (Ag.)
-Plant Pathology, M.Sc.
-B.Sc.
-(Hons) Horticulture/ (Ag.)
-Soil Science, M.Sc.
+Plant Breeding, M.Sc.
 (Ag.)
-Seed Science and B.Sc.
-(Ag.)/ B.Sc.
-(Hort.) of Technology, M.Sc.
+Plant (Hons) Horticulture/ B.Sc.
+(Ag.)/ Pathology, M.Sc.
 (Ag.)
-Molecular biology and four years duration.
-Biotechnology, M.Sc.
+Soil Science and Agricultural B.Sc.
+(Hort.) of four years Chemistry, M.Sc.
 (Ag.)
-Microbiology, M.Sc.
+Seed Science and Technology, duration.
+M.Sc.
 (Ag.)
+Molecular biology and Biotechnology, M.Sc.
+(Ag.)
+Agricultural Microbiology, M.Sc.
+(Ag.)
 Agricultural Extension Education, M.Sc.
 (Ag.)
 Agricultural Economics and M.B.A.
-(Agri-Business Management) M.Sc.
+(Agri.
+Business Management) M.Sc.
 (Hort.)
 Fruit Science B.Sc.
-(Hons) Agriculture / M.Sc.
+(Hons) Agriculture / B.Sc.
+M.Sc.
 (Hort.)
-Vegetable Science B.Sc.
-(Hons) Horticulture/ M.Sc.
-(Hort.)
-Floriculture and Landscaping B.Sc.
-(Hort.) and B.Sc.
-(Ag.)
+Vegetable Science (Hons) Horticulture/ B.Sc.(Hort.)
 M.Sc.
 (Hort.)
-Plantation, Spices, Medicinal and courses of four years duration.
+Floriculture and Landscaping and B.Sc.
+(Ag.) courses of four M.Sc.
+(Hort.)
+Plantation, Spices, Medicinal and years duration.
 Aromatic Crops

-- 6.2.
-Candidates who have undergone the programme under conventional system should possess not less than a second-class Bachelor's degree.
-The candidates under 4-point grade systems should possess a minimum OGPA of 2.5 out of 4.00 and 2.75 out of 4.00 in the course concerned.
-For those under, 10-point system a minimum OGPA of 6.50 out of 10.00 and 7.00 out of 10.00 in the course concerned is required.
-However, for SC/ST candidates OGPA of 6.75 out of 10.00 in the course concerned is sufficient - 6.3.
-An entrance test will be held separately for each Degree programme.
-Selection of candidates shall be based on OGPA, Course OGPA, Entrance Test and Interview - 6.4.
-A student can apply to a maximum of two courses only
+6.2.
+Candidates who have undergone the programme under conventional system should possess not less than a second class Bachelor's degree.
+The candidates under 4 point grade systems should possess a minimum OGPA of 2.5 out of 4.00 and 2.75 out of 4.00 in the subject concerned.
+For those under 10 point system a minimum OGPA of 6.50 out of 10.00 and 7.00 out of 10.00 in the subject concerned is required.
+However, for SC/ST candidates OGPA of 6.75 out of 10.00 in the subject concerned is sufficient.

+6.3.An entrance test will be held separately for each Degree programme.
+Selection of candidates shall be based on OGPA, Subject OGPA, Entrance Test and Interview.

+6.4.
+A student can apply to a maximum of two subjects only.